-A pre-submittal conference and site tour of the Offered Property will be held on , 2007, at the property.
-Please contact by e-mail at of by telephone at to make a reservation.
-7. Qualifications Submission Date.
-Submissions under this RFQ must be received by close of business on, 2007, in the form and at the address stated below.
-8. Authority.
-This RFQ is issued under the authority of 36 CFR Part 18.
-This RFQ is subject to and incorporates all terms and conditions of Part 18 as applicable.
-In the event of any conflict between the terms of this RFP and Part 18, Part 18 controls.
-9. For Further Information Please Contact: [Include name, address, phone number and e-mail of NPS contact person.]
-B. The National Service and the [Park Area].
-1. The National Park Service and its Mission.
+6. Site Tour and Pre-Submittal Conference.
+[Optional] e-submittal conference and site tour of the Offered Property will be held on 7.
+Qualifications Submission Date. missions under this RFQ must be received by close of business on, 2007, in the form at the address stated below.
+8. Authority. all te RFQ is issued under the authority of 36 CFR Part 18.
+This RFQ is subject to and incorporates erms and conditions of Part 18 as applicable.
+In the event of any conflict between the terms of RFP and Part 18, Part 18 controls.
+9. Fo or Further Information Please Contact: [Incl ude name, address, phone number and e-mail of NPS contact person.] В. The National Service and the [Park Area].

 America's National Park Service was created by Congress to "conserve the scenery and the natural and historic objects and the wild life therein, and to provide for the enjoyment of the same in such a manner and by such means as will leave them unimpaired for the enjoyment of future generations."
 Additionally, the Congress has declared that the National Park System should be "preserved and managed for the benefit and inspiration of all the people of the United States."
 The National Park Service has as its overall mission the preservation and public enjoyment of significant aspects of the nation's natural and cultural heritage.

 To learn more about the National Park Service, visit our website at www.nps.gov.
 This site includes information about who we are, our mission, NPS policies and individual parks.

-2. The Park Area [Describe the park area, including location, features, legislated purposes, management objectives, etc.] C. Selection Criteria.
-The NPS will determine applicants as qualified to submit a proposal in response to an RFP for
+[Describe the park area, including location, features, legislated purposes, management objectives, etc.]

+C. Selection Criteria.

+The NPS will determine applicants as qualified to submit a proposal in response to an RFP for the Offered Property under the following criteria: